 It’s impossible to conceive the future of industrial maintenance without imagining what the “plant of the future” looks like.
 As businesses start to rely on remote work to remain resilient and flexible, it might feel like maintenance is the one area that’s staying a little behind.
 But not for much longer!
 By the end of the decade, manufacturers and vendors will use augmented reality to train shop floor workers on everything from safety to equipment settings.

-More experienced staff can also use this technology to oversee several locations or provide remote assistance – virtual repair oversight.
+More experienced staff can also use this technology to oversee several locations or provide virtual assistance – virtual repair oversight.
 It’s an invitation to remote maintenance and decentralised repairs, and you’ll be happy to know companies like Boeing are already applying it successfully.

 A match made in heaven: additive manufacturing meets maintenance